 - Developing Self-Sufficiency

-To be considered for CLIP funding, an organization must first submit a LOI no later than 5:00 pm February 10, 2017.
-The LOIs will be reviewed and scored by a panel of community volunteers who will determine which organizations will be approved to submit a more detailed application for funding consideration.
+To be considered for CLIP funding, an organization must first submit a completed Letter of Inquiry (LOI) form no later than 5:00 p.m. on February 1, 2019 through the Agency Portal (see blue menu bar on the left).
+The LOIs will be reviewed and scored by a panel of community volunteers to determine which organizations will be approved to submit a more detailed application for funding consideration.
 This is a competitive process and submission of an LOI or full application does not guarantee funding.